Syriac sacral music: Syrian hymnody

 The verbal acrostic is more rare.
 The name of Jesus Christ, of Mary, or the saint in whose honour the hymn is composed serves to form linear or strophic acrostics.
 St. Ephraem signed some of his poems with his acrostic.

 From the ninth century the influence of Arabic poetry made itself felt in Syriac hymnody, especially by the introduction of rhyme, this manner of marking the final stroke of a verse had been hitherto unknown, the rare examples held to have been discovered among older authors being merely voluntary or fortuitous assonances.
 But the Syrians made varied use of rhyme.
 There are poems in which all the verses have the same rhyme as in the "Kasida" of the Arabs.
 In others, and these are more numerous, the verses of each strophe have a single rhyme that is not the same for all the strophes.
 In others the verses of a strophe rhyme among themselves, with the exception of the last, which repeats the rhyme of the first strophe like a refrain.
 In acrostic poems the rhyme is sometimes supplied by the corresponding letter of the alphabet; thus the first strophe rhymes with a, the second with b, etc. There may also be a different rhyme for the first two measures and for the last.
 These are the most frequent combinations, but there are others.

-Most ancient Syriac hymns, e.g., those of St. Ephraem, Narses and Balai, although composed for one or two choirs, were not originally intended for liturgical use properly so called but addressed as much to the laity as to clerics, and date from a period when the codification of harmony, if we may so speak, was not yet regularly established.
+Most ancient Syriac hymns, e.g., those of St. Ephraem, Narses and Balai, although composed for one or two choirs, were not originally intended for liturgical use properly so called but addressed as much to the laity as to clerics, and date from a period when the codification of harmony was not yet regularly established.

 The result of adapting these hymns to liturgical offices was that they underwent various modifications: